ahampriyanshu/ahampriyanshu.github.io/_posts/2025-10-01-experiment-with-equity-markets.md

 #### How Pre-Opening saves retail investors

 **Phase 1: Order Collection (9:00-9:07 AM)**
-- Everyone places orders - institutions, retail traders, everyone
-- No trades execute yet, just orders collected
-- You have 7 minutes to process overnight news and place your order
+Everyone places orders - institutions, retail traders, everyone.
+No trades execute yet, just orders collected.
+You have 7 minutes to process overnight news and place your order.

 **Phase 2: Order Matching (9:08-9:11 AM)**
-- System runs an algorithm to find equilibrium price
-- Calculates: "At what price can maximum shares be traded?"
-- All buy and sell orders are matched at this SINGLE price
+System runs an algorithm to find equilibrium price.
+Calculates: "At what price can maximum shares be traded?"
+All buy and sell orders are matched at this SINGLE price.

 **Phase 3: Buffer Period (9:12-9:15 AM)**
-- Opening price is displayed but frozen
-- No new orders can be placed/modified
-- Everyone can see where market will open
+Opening price is displayed but frozen.
+No new orders can be placed/modified.
+Everyone can see where market will open.

 **Outcome:** Level playing field - your 9:02 AM order has same priority as institutional order.
 No one gets advantage, everyone gets same opening price.